 It's made from pasteurized milk fermented by two types of bacteria, specifically lactobacillus and yogurt, which is excellent for building muscles and bones.

-Yogurt can help to relieve and manage antibiotic-induced diarrhea in children.
+Yogurt may help to relieve and manage antibiotic-induced diarrhea in children.

 However, not all yogurts contain them; some are heat-treated, typically killing beneficial micro-organisms.